 Purchase Option.
-We have granted to the underwriters an option, exercisable no later than 30 days after the date of this prospectus, to purchase up to 135,000 additional shares of common stock at the public offering price less the underwriting discount set forth on the cover page of this prospectus.
+We have granted to the underwriters an option, exercisable no later than 30 days after the date of this prospectus, to purchase up to 150,000 additional shares of common stock at the public offering price less the underwriting discount set forth on the cover page of this prospectus.
 We will be obligated to sell these shares of common stock to the underwriters to the extent the purchase option is exercised.
 The underwriters may exercise this option only to cover over-allotments, if any, made in connection with the sale of our common stock offered by this prospectus.

 Discounts and Expenses.
-The underwriters propose to offer the shares of common stock directly to the public at the offering price set forth on the cover page of this prospectus and to certain securities dealers at the public offering price less a concession not in excess of per share.
-The underwriters may allow, and these dealers may re-allow, a concession not in excess of per share on sales to other dealers.
+The underwriters propose to offer the shares of common stock directly to the public at the offering price set forth on the cover page of this prospectus and to certain securities dealers at the public offering price less a concession not in excess of \$1.30650 per share.
 After the public offering of the common stock, the underwriters may change the offering price and other selling terms.